 SIGNALLING IN CELL MIGRATION AND METASTASIS

 I have developed extensive work studying signalling mediated by the Rho family of small GTPases and their regulators and effectors.
 These proteins play a major role in the control of cell migration, invasion and adhesion, both in normal physiology and under pathological situations.
 I am interested in how these proteins, and the signalling pathways they govern, are integrated to control processes that contribute to metastatic dissemination in cancers of diverse origin.
-I use a combination of microscopy cell-based assays, biochemistry and gene expression analysis to unravel this.
+To unravel this, I use a combination of microscopy cell-based assays, biochemistry and gene expression analysis.

 NEUROBLASTOMA BIOLOGY AND THERAPEUTICS